What is a balance sheet?

-- A balance sheet is an essential document to obtain a business loan.
+- It is an essential document to obtain a business loan.

 - Analysing the company’s balance sheet helps in understanding the ability of the firm to undertake expansions projects and unforeseen expenses.

-- A Balance sheet helps in identifying the source of company funding, for example, equity funding or debt funding.
+- It helps in identifying the source of company funding, for example, equity funding or debt funding.

 The primary purpose of a balance sheet is to provide the financial position of a company as on a particular date.
-A balance sheet provides a snapshot of the company’s equity, assets and liabilities for a financial year.
+It provides a snapshot of the company’s equity, assets and liabilities for a financial year.
 Analysing the three categories helps in understanding the financial standing, liabilities, liquidity position and growth of the company.
-Analysts use balance sheets to analyse a company to understand its profitability, liquidity, leverage and efficiency of a business.
-Also, a balance sheet, along with the profit and loss statement helps in analysing the company’s financials.
+Analysts use it to analyse a company to understand its profitability, liquidity, leverage and efficiency of a business.
+Also, along with the profit and loss statement helps in analysing the company’s financials.

 What is a balance sheet reconciliation?